bguesman/docsify-test/docs/editor/blocks/cloud_layer_interpolator.md

 > Implemented as class `Expanse.CloudLayerInterpolator` in `blocks/CloudLayerInterpolator.cs`

-This block allows you to smoothly and efficiently interpolate between different pre-authored cloud presets.
+This component allows you to smoothly and efficiently interpolate between different pre-authored cloud presets.
 For a lighter, more intuitive overview of cloud preset interpolation, see the tutorial [Interpolating Cloudscapes For Weather and Beyond](/quickstart/interpolation).

 ### Load Function